nhecht/blueprints-learn.en/help/blueprints/audience-activation/advertising-activation.md

 ---
-title: Activation to Google Customer Match
+title: Activation to Social and Advertising Destinations from Real-time Customer data Platform
-description: Activation to FGoogle Customer Match.
+description: Activation to Social and Advertising Destinations from Real-time Customer data Platform
 solution: Real-time Customer Data Platform, Data Collection
 kt: 7086
-exl-id: 32bdc04d-b101-4b17-af27-329e5c71d888
+exl-id: b75a7a01-04ba-4617-960d-f73f7a9cc6c7
 ---

-# Activation to Google Customer Match
+# Activation to Social and Advertising Destinations from Real-time Customer data Platform

-Ingest customer data from multiple sources to build a single profile view of the customer, segment these profiles to built audiences for marketing and personalization, share these audiences to Social Ad Networks such as Google Customer Match to target and personalization campaigns against those audiences.
-Google Customer Match lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as: Search, Shopping, Gmail, and YouTube.
+Ingest customer data from multiple sources to build a single profile view of the customer, segment these profiles to built audiences for marketing and personalization, share these audiences to Ad Networks such as Facebook and Google to target and personalization campaigns against those audiences.

 ## Use cases